 Individualized Majors: Hartford

-Click a link below to see suggestions for which individualized major themes might be possible on the Hartford campus.
+Click a link below to see suggestions for which kinds of individualized major themes might be possible on the Hartford campus.

 The Individualized Major Plan of Study requires 36 credits of coursework at the 2000-level or above.
 At least 18 of those credits must come from the degree-granting college (CLAS or CAHNR).